All Airstep underlays should be installed in accordance with best industry practices and relevant Australian and New Zealand standards.

 Position the carpet over the underlay, ensuring that all pattern and style features are true and straight in all directions.
 Use a knee kicker to assist, ensuring that the pins are sharp and adjusted, to avoid damage to the carpet surface pile.

 Commence seaming process by cutting and fitting prior to fusing heat bond seaming tape to join, or alternatively cold bond tape, taking care to maintain an all-direction pattern and design match.
 Ensure that seams are close fitting, and, where woven or cut selvedges are concerned, that they do not overlap in the seaming process.

 Power stretching in a linear and cross width direction – to achieve the desired level of tension for the carpet – should be carried out compliant with the manufacturer’s recommendation.

 The final process is to brush all seams to release any caught-down pile or loose yarn, and vacuum as required.

 All Airstep Double Bond underlays should be installed in accordance with best industry practices and relevant Australian and New Zealand standards.
 Airstep underlays should only be laid on clean, dry flat surfaces using pressure sensitive adhesive.
 Priming of concrete floors is highly recommended.

 Seal or prime the prepared subfloor with a suitable product sourced from the selected adhesive manufacturer’s product range to form part of the Double Bond system.

-Remove your Airstep underlay from polyethylene protective bag and unroll with the polypropylene underside scrim to the floor.
+Remove your Airstep underlay from protective bag and unroll.

 After conditioning the Airstep underlay for the period of time set down in AS2455.1:1995 Textile floor coverings – Installation practice Part 1: General.
 The underlay shall be folded back to allow the pressure sensitive adhesive to be trowelled on the primed surface allowing for the adhesive to tack off before repositioning the underlay into its required location.